 The risk position of Garantia's guaranty insurance operations has remained stable.
 The total guaranty insurance exposure grew compared with the end of the previous year.
-The proportion of consumer exposures in the total guaranty insurance exposure increased and the proportion of corporate exposures decreased.
+The proportion of consumer exposures in the total guaranty insurance exposure grew slightly and the proportion of corporate exposures declined.

-The volume of consumer exposures at the end of the financial year was EUR 1,343 (1,130) million and their proportion in the total guaranty insurance exposure was 72% (67).
+The volume of consumer exposures at the end of the financial year was EUR 1,397 (1 343) million and their proportion in the total guaranty insurance exposure was 80% (72).
 Consumer exposures consist of residential mortgage guaranties and rent guarantees granted to households.
 A residential mortgage guaranty is an additional collateral underwritten to cover a housing loan.
 A rent guarantee protects the landlord of a dwelling against the tenant defaulting on commitments specified in the lease contract.

 The majority of the consumer exposures is made up of residential mortgage guaranties.
 The risk position of the residential mortgage guaranty portfolio did not change substantially during the year.
 The portfolio is well diversified by counterparty, geographical location of collateral property and underwriting year, and the creditworthiness of the mortgage borrowers in the portfolio is very good on average.
-In addition, the credit risks of the residential mortgage guaranty portfolio are managed through an excess-of-loss portfolio reinsurance arrangement.
+In addition, the credit risks of the residential mortgage guaranty portfolio are managed through an excess of loss portfolio reinsurance arrangement.

-The volume of corporate exposures was EUR 519 (565) million at the end of the financial year, and their proportion in the total guaranty insurance exposure was 28% (33).
+The volume of corporate exposures was EUR 352 (519) million at the end of the financial year, and their proportion in the total guaranty insurance exposure was 20% (28).
 Corporate exposures include corporate loan guaranties, commercial bonds and other business-related guaranties.
 The guaranteed companies are mainly medium-sized and large Finnish companies and other organisations.
 In addition to risk selection, reinsurance, counter-collateral and risk-mitigating contractual terms and conditions are also used to hedge against the credit risks of corporate exposures.

-The share of investment grade exposures, or exposures rated between AAA and BBB-, made up 23.0% (20.6), while exposures with a rating of at least BB- accounted for 67.0% (78.4) of the rated corporate insurance portfolio.
-The share of exposures with weak credit ratings of C+ or lower decreased slightly and was 2.2% (3.9).
+The share of investment grade exposures, or exposures rated between AAA and BBB-, made up 31.1% (23.0), while exposures with a rating of at least BB- accounted for 71.4% (67.0) of the rated corporate insurance portfolio.
+The share of exposures with weak credit ratings of C+ or lower decreased slightly and was 2.8% (2.8).
 The creditworthiness of the company's corporate counterparties has remained good on average, despite the creditworthiness of some counterparties having been affected by the deteriorating economic outlook.

-The principal sectors in the corporate insurance portfolio were manufacturing at 23.8% (28.3), construction at 17.2% (25.6), wholesale and retail trade at 15.6% (10.4) and finance and insurance operations at 13.1% (5.5).
-The proportions of other industries were less than 10%.
+The principal sectors in the corporate insurance portfolio were trade at 20.6% (15.6), manufacturing 18.9% (23.8) construction at 12.2% (17.2), finance and insurance operations at 11.6% (13.1), and water and waste management at 10.2% (9.4).
+The proportions of other sectors were less than 10%.